EddyTheCo/Shimmerpp/_posts/2023-07-09-Setting_the_SDK.md

 One of the parameters that compose a [block](https://github.com/iotaledger/tips/blob/main/tips/TIP-0024/tip-0024.md#serialized-layout) is the `Nonce`.
 The procedure of finding the nonce is referred to as [Proof of Work](https://github.com/iotaledger/tips/blob/main/tips/TIP-0012/tip-0012.md)(PoW).
-The latter is proof that intensive calculation, use of resources has been performed and is used to rate-limit the network.
+The latter is proof that intensive calculation and use of resources have been performed and are used to rate-limit the network.
 Both  the clients and  the nodes can produce the PoW.

 The finding of the nonce in the C++ library is performed by the [Qpow-IOTA](https://github.com/EddyTheCo/Qpow-IOTA) library.